ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/deleteTraceLengthLessThan.md

 ## Usage
 ``
-deleteTraceLengthLessThan (DataFrame dataName, String idName, Int frequency) ``
+deleteTraceLengthLessThan (DataFrame dataName, Int frequency) ``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to manipulate.
-- `idName` is the name of the event we want to group by.
 - `frequency` is the threshold value that is used to filter out rows whose count is less than threshold.

 ## Return